ammarwaddah/sentiment_analysis_of_movie_reviews/README.md

 * [Sources](#sources)

 ## Introduction
-Understanding and Processing language and deriving criteria, ideas and answers from it is very important in data and AI, we attach importance to Natural Language Processing and we noticed in the past few days the qualitative leap achieved by the use of LLM models.
+Understanding and Processing language and deriving criteria, ideas and answers from it is very important in data and AI, we attached importance to Natural Language Processing and we noticed in the past few days the qualitative leap achieved by the use of LLM models.

 Hence I present to you my Sentiment Analysis project (sentiment analysis of movie reviews).
 In this project I put my suggestions for solving it with the best possible ways and the current capabilities using Machine Learning, Data Science, and NLP.\
 Hoping to improve it gradually in the coming times.